openfaas/ofc-bootstrap/README.md

 ofc-bootstrap registry-login --username <your-registry-username> --password <your-registry-password>
 ```

-If you are using a different registry (that is not ECR) then also provide a `--registry-url` as well
+If you are using a different registry (that is not ECR) then also provide a `--server` as well.

 Find the section of the YAML `registry: docker.io/ofctest/`